bitzesty/qae-terraform/README.md

 - Created a security group allowing SSH and HTTP/HTTPS access
 - Created a security group allowing access to RDS Postgres instance for EC-2 instances
+- Created a secutiry group allowing access to ElasticCache Redis cluster for EC-2 instances
 - Created 2 EC2 instances from the Ubuntu 14.10 AMI
 - Created an ELB instance and used the our EC2 instances as its backend
 - Created Launch Configuration and Auto-scaling group with (2 min and 3 max instances)